Harvard Law School

 The first question for an attorney representing a service member is whether his client has PTSD.
 Clients don't come in the door with their psychological issues written on their foreheads, and asking someone if they've been diagnosed with

-is probably not the best way to start a succesful relationship.
+as a veteran or active duty is probably not the best way to start a succesful relationship.
 On the other hand, there are tactful ways to approach the issue.
 You can certainly ask, 'When did you last deploy?
 Were you in a combat zone?'
-However, that's dancing around.
+However, that's dancing around the subject.

 In my experience, the best way to approach possible psychological issues in a military divorce is the same way they should be approached in every divorce.
 Part of the client's intake process in every case should be obtaining the client's medical history.
 Whether you're dealing with a Fortune 500 executive who's been forced to take unwanted early retirement, or a PFC who's coming off several months in Afghanistan at a forward fire base in the middle of nowhere, you can't represent the client effectively without knowing his or her medical issues.
 You don't want to discover for the first time in the middle of a custody dispute that a military client's being treated for severe PTSD, any more than you want to discover that a civilian client's being treated for psychological problems caused by domestic violence or emotional abuse.

-If you're a current or former service member with PTSD, and you're looking for a divorce lawyer , don't keep your PTSD a secret, and don't hire a lawyer who's afraid of helping you deal with it successfully in your divorce.
+If you're a PTSD veteran or former service member with PTSD, and you're looking for a military divorce lawyer , don't keep your PTSD a secret, and don't hire a lawyer who's afraid of helping you deal with it successfully in your military divorce.

 We serve the following San Diego County and Southern California Desert Areas: San Diego, Carlsbad, Del Mar, Solana Beach, Encinitas, La Jolla, La Mesa, Escondido, Vista, Oceanside, Rancho Santa Fe, San Marcos, Marine Corps Base - Camp Pendleton, Poway, Ramona, Julian, Alpine, Temecula, Borrego Springs, Palm Springs, Indio, Indian Wells, Palm Desert, Rancho Mirage, Desert Hot Springs, La Quinta, Coachella, Cathedral City.